 4. Don’t keep them waiting for a reply.

-In other words, don’t be this guy:
+In other words, don’t be this person:

 5. Read and respond to the whole email.
-Seriously.

 It’s infuriating when the person you emailed only responds to the first item in your message and ignores your other questions and concerns.
 Don’t be that person.
 Take the time to read the entire email before you respond.
 Address each item, but remember to always keep it short.
-If you can’t—if there’re too many issues or too many people involved—then it’s time to escalate the issue to a phone call.
+If you can’t—if there’re too many issues or too many people involved—then it’s time to escalate the issue to a phone call or meeting.

 For example, please don’t respond to an email like this: